 Tax Filing Deadline

-Historically, HSA owners have been allowed to maximize contributions for the previous year all the way up to the tax filing deadline.
-The IRS has confirmed that HSA owners have until the July 15 deadline to finalize contributions for the 2019 plan year.
+Historically, HSA owners have been allowed to maximize contributions for the previous year all the way up to the tax filing deadline (usually April 15).

 DataPath, Inc. creates cloud-based HSA management solutions for third party administrators.